Why is it important to know the main poker terminology?

 Fish – A fish, aka recreational player, is a less-experienced, weaker player when compared to someone who regularly plays poker.

 Fold – When you surrender your hand and exit a pot, that action is known as folding.
+It is done when a player feels that there is no chance of bluffing or getting a better hand.

 GG – Commonly used in online poker games, GG means “good game.”